samuelx32/samuelx32/README.md

 ### Bem vindo. 👋
-### Abaixo deixei meus estudos ou projetos de programação.
+### Abaixo deixei meus estudos e/ou projetos de programação.

 <!--
 **samuelx32/samuelx32** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.